Dalit Lahav-Durst

-Biography

 Early years

 Dalit Lahav-Durst (originally named Dalit Lahav) was born in 1956, and is of both Israeli and French nationality.
 She grew up in Sao Paulo, Brazil, where she studied comparative literature at the USP.
 She later moved to Paris, France, where she focused on art history, criticism, and conservation at New Sorbonne University.
 Her languages include Hebrew, French, Portuguese, Spanish and English.